Central Ohio

 Market Overview

-Located in the center of Ohio, Columbus is the 2nd largest city in the Midwest and the 14th largest in the U.S. The region, whose population has never declined, is experiencing a period of tremendous growth and boasts some of the best business resources around.
+Located in the center of Ohio, Columbus is the 3rd-largest city in the Midwest and the 14th-largest city in the U.S. The region, whose population has never declined, is experiencing a period of tremendous growth and boasts some of the best business resources around.
+The population grew 1.4% during the final 2 quarters of 2024 alone, earning the top rating in Bank of America

 With 52 colleges and universities in the area, the region possesses a young, educated workforce that is expanding at a rate substantially higher than the national average.
 Columbus is known for retaining this talent, as the city has one of the largest concentration of millennials in the nation and was ranked the #1 place for college grads by SmartAsset.

 No industry accounts for more than 18 percent of employment, meaning Columbus’ economy is more diversified than ever.
-The area is home to numerous Fortune 1000 and Fortune 500 companies, reinforcing its reputation as a first-class business environment.
+The area is home to 16 Fortune 1000 and 5 Fortune 500 companies, reinforcing its reputation as a first-class business environment.

 Why Columbus?